HuangMaoTongXue/testGit/readme.txt

-Git is a versiton control system.
+Git is a distrabuted versiton control system.
 Git is free software.